Allophone: History of concept

 The term "allophone" was coined by Benjamin Lee Whorf circa 1929.
 In doing so, he is thought to have placed a cornerstone in consolidating early phoneme theory.
 The term was popularized by George L. Trager and Bernard Bloch in a 1941 paper on English phonology and went on to become part of standard usage within the American structuralist tradition.

-Complementary and free-variant allophones and assimilation
+Complementary and free-variant allophones

-Whenever a user's speech is vocalized for a given phoneme, it is slightly different from other utterances, even for the same speaker.
-That has led to some debate over how real and how universal phonemes really are (see phoneme for details).
-Only some of the variation is significant, by being detectable or perceivable, to speakers.
+Each time a speaker vocalizes a phoneme, they pronounce it differently from previous iterations.
+There is debate regarding how real and universal phonemes are (see phoneme for details).
+Only some of the variation is perceptible to listeners speakers.